sirilux191/Motoko-Bootcamp/Homework/README.md

 4. Choose "Deploy Canister."
 5. Set a name for your canister and click "Deploy."
 6. Wait for the deployment to complete and receive the canister ID and URL.

+For detailed explanations of the functionalities and code components, refer to the provided code comments.